 People with disability who need someone to speak up for them can use Ask Izzy to search for independent disability advocacy providers in their area.

 Children and Young People with Disability Australia (CYDA)

 CYDA represents children and young people with disability and their families.
-The organisation provides information for families, raises public awareness and seeks to improve available services.
+The organisation provides information for families, raises public awareness and tries to improve services.

 Livewire is an online community for young people with disability or serious illness and their siblings.
 It has facilitated chat rooms, blogs and articles.
 Livewire also runs events and activities at hospitals.

-MyTime groups are for parents, carers or grandparents of children with a disability or chronic medical condition.
+MyTime groups are for parents, carers or grandparents of children with disability or chronic medical conditions.
 The groups meet to socialise, discuss and learn more about the services and supports in their area.
 They’re facilitated by professionals with disability and parenting expertise.

 Australian Government Department of Social Services – Disability and carers